Farm Supplies Wholesalers

 Recent Developments

-Sep 23, 2024 - Employment and Wages Rising
+Nov 23, 2024 - Employment Plateaus

 • Updated projections for 2024 farm income don’t look quite as gloomy as they did earlier in the year, AgWeb’s Farm Journal reports, citing new data from the Economic Research Service (ERS).
 New numbers from the ERS show that net cash farm income for 2024 will fall by about $12 billion, down about 7% from 2023, and net farm income will fall by $6.5 billion or 4.4%.
 That’s compared to ERS projections released in February that suggested net farm income would fall 26%.
 The primary cause for 2024’s decline in farm income is commodity prices.
 Cash receipts or sales are expected to fall by $27.7 billion.
 When combined with the inventory adjustment for crops, the value of crop production is forecast to decrease by $25.6 billion from 2023, with the largest decline coming from corn and soybeans.
 Fertilizer expenses for crop farmers are expected to fall by almost 10%.

-• The widening spread between input prices paid by farmers and what they receive for outputs in the form of lower commodity prices is squeezing farm profits, according to Farm Progress.
+• The widening spread between input prices paid by farmers and what they receive for their outputs in the form of lower commodity prices is squeezing farm profits, according to Farm Progress.
 Current farm income instability due to inflationary pressures, high interest rates, and several supply chain disruptions have farmers facing higher input costs while receiving lower commodity prices.
 Moreover, as commodity prices have fallen the gap between the two widened in 2023 and 2024.
 The percentage change in crop output prices between 2023 and 2024 (-13.8%) is much larger than the percentage decrease in input prices (-1.38%) during that period, USDA data show.
 Without any relief in the form of improved crop prices, farmers will continue to suffer from cost/price squeezes, eroding farm profit margins and reducing their purchasing power, according to Farm Progress.

 Get A Demo